aws-samples/amazon-ecs-catsndogs-workshop/Lab-1-Artifacts/lab1-detailed-steps.md

 **Note:** You can also pick older generation families such as m3.large..

-8. In **Maximum big price (per instance/hour)** you can click the **Spot prices** link to view the current spot prices for the instance types and sizes you have selected.
+8. In **Maximum price (per instance/hour)** you can click the **Spot prices** link to view the current spot prices for the instance types and sizes you have selected.
 More information on how EC2 Spot instance pricing works is available on the Amazon EC2 Spot Instances Pricing page: https://aws.amazon.com/ec2/spot/pricing/

 9. Enter a maximum bid price.
 For the purposes of the workshop, $0.25 should offer an excellent chance of your Spot bid being fulfilled.
 It does not matter if your spot bid is not fulfilled.
 In a later step you will add an on-demand instance to the cluster.